Prolastin-C (alpha1-proteinase inhibitor)

 - Swelling of the legs and feet

-These are not all the possible side effects of Prolastin-C. Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Prolastin-C.
+These are not all the possible side effects of Prolastin-C. Talk to your doctor about what to expect when taking Prolastin-C. You also should call your doctor if you have any changes that concern you when taking Prolastin-C.

 Prolastin-C therapy is only suitable for people who have emphysema caused by AAT deficiency.
 It is not for use by people who have emphysema due to any other causes.1,2